shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-mobile-inventory-via-rtb.md

 ## Step 8.
 Set optimization levers

-If your buying strategy uses the Xandr optimization engine, you can adjust **Optimization Levers** to influence how optimization works for your campaign, for example, how much you bid during the Learn phase, how many success events (clicks or conversions)
+If your buying strategy uses the Microsoft Advertising optimization engine, you can adjust **Optimization Levers** to influence how optimization works for your campaign, for example, how much you bid during the Learn phase, how many success events (clicks or conversions)